61 New Broadway,

 By April 2012, work has not begun on the rebuild, and the original façade stands shored up supported by scaffold.
 Despite numerous promises by Empire Cinemas that construction would begin, nothing happened, and in October 2015, Ealing Council passed a Compulsorily Purchase Order on the site.
 Plans have been approved to build an 8-screen cinema, with building work commencing in December 2016 and a projected opening of the cinema in 2018.
 It was not known who will operate the cinema.
 The original façade will be retained as an entrance to the site which will also include 209 flats, shops and restaurants.

 The project was taken over by new owners of the site, and will be leased out to Picturehouse Cinemas, to be known as the Ealing Filmworks.
-The 8-screens will have a total seating capacity of 1,045 and was due to open in 2019.
+8-screens were planned to have a total seating capacity of 1,045 and was due to open in 2019.
+On 9th April 2020, the façade had been restored and behind it a bar/restaurant named Teatro Hall had opened using space at the front of the building, with apartments at the rear on the site of the former auditorium and car park.
+(No sign of the promised new cinema, it looks that part of the redevelopment fell through!)

 The Forum/ABC/Empire Cinema’s sister cinema, the Forum, Kentish Town, survives as a concert venue and is basically unaltered (Listed Grade II).
 Some original wooden doors from the Forum/ABC/Empire Ealing were saved, as were pieces of plasterwork.
 The doors will be installed in the Forum Kentish Town, replacing ones lost in that building over the years.